VCCS Computer Acceptable Use Guidelines

 - interferes with the user’s productivity or work performance, or with any other employee’s productivity or work performance;

 - adversely affects the efficient operation of the computer system;

 - results in any personal gain or profits to the user

 - violates any provision of this policy, any supplemental policy adopted by the agency supplying the Internet or electronic communication systems, or any other policy, regulation, law or guideline as set forth by local, State or Federal law.
 (See Code of Virginia 2.1-804-805 § 2.2- 2827 as of October 1, 2011.)

 You must not use your computer resources for unlawful purposes, such as the installation of fraudulently or illegally obtained software.
 Use of external networks connected to any VCCS facility must comply with the policies of acceptable use promulgated by the organizations responsible for those networks.
 The VCCS shall document the user’s acceptance of the System Office or college Acceptable Use Policy before or as soon as practicable after, gaining access to VCCS IT systems.

 Any user of VCCS IT resources employing the Commonwealth’s Internet or electronic communication systems for personal use must present their communications in such a way as to be clear that the communication is personal and is not a communication of the agency or the Commonwealth.

-1) Faculty, staff, students and patrons at the College or System Office should immediately report violations of information security policies to the local Chief Information Officer (CIO).
+1) Faculty, staff, students and patrons at the College or System Office should immediately report violations of information security policies to the local Chief Technology Officer (CTO).